kehantan/labbook/docs/assays/plaque.rst

     Don't use serological pipette for this step.
 Use a regular pipette with pipette tips.

 #.
 Wash the cells 2 times with PBS.
 #.
-Dispense 1.5 mL of agarose mixture into each well.
+Dispense 1.5 mL of agarose and 2% DMEM mixture into each well.

+    You can use a serological pipette for this step

+    Dispense the mixture from the wall of each well

 #.
 Leave the 6 well plate in room temperature for 10 to 15 mins.
 #.
 Agarose should hardens after around 10 mins.